chrisvander/chrisvander.github.io/content/posts/folder/subfolder/newfile.md

 ---
-title: "Hello World"
+title: "Trying out Subfolders"
-date: 2021-05-31
+date: 2021-06-02
-slug: /hello-world
+slug: /subfolder-test
-description: "Test description"
+description: "New description"
-tags: [hello, goodbye]
-banner: ./ipados.png
 ---

 Just writing a quick post here so my blog isn't so barren.
 I'll probably add more content later on.